JayRAnand/TCGA-PAAD-DESeq/README.md

-# DESeq
+# TCGA-PAAD-DESeq
-Differential expression analysis using DESeq2
+Differential expression analysis of DNA damage response (DDR) genes in TCGA-PAAD dataset using DESeq2.